 Area v Point Elastic

-What are the Characteristics of a synthetic Area Elastic or Point Elastic Sports Floor?
+Characteristics of Area Elastic Sports Systems v Point Elastic Floors

-We are often asked why choose an area elastic sports floor over a point elastic sports floor system.
-Below we illustrate the three types of sports floor system and briefly describe their characteristics with regard to shock absorption and vertical deformation – these are key elements for the protection of an athlete playing on a sports floor system and reduce the risk of injury, enhance sports performance as well as provide a suitable surface for both sporting and non-sporting usage.
+We are often asked why choose an area elastic sprung sports floor system rather than a point elastic foam-backed product.
+Below we illustrate the three types of available sports flooring options and briefly describe their characteristics with regards to shock absorption, comfort and vertical deformation – these are key elements for the protection of an athlete playing on a sports surface with an aim to reduce the risk of injury, enhance sports performance as well as provide a suitable surface for both sporting and non-sporting usage.

-Point elastic systems have less shock absorption as the deflection only occurs at or close to the point of impact and little vertical deformation.
+Point elastic floors have low levels of shock absorption as the deflection only occurs at or close to the point of impact with little vertical deformation.
 Foam-backed floor coverings have poor indentation resistance therefore are prone to damage during non-sporting usage and are not ideal for wheelchair usage due to the high rolling resistance.

-Typical Construction of Our Area Elastic Sports Floor Systems and Point Elastic Floors
+Typical Construction of Area Elastic Sprung Systems & Point Elastic Floors

-An area elastic sports floor system can be constructed in 2 ways – our Athen and London systems are the two systems we offer, both of which can be finished with a solid sport vinyl, solid sport linoleum, sport polyurethane or sport rubber playing surface.
+An area elastic sprung sports floor system can be constructed in two ways – the DYNAMIK Sydney and DYNAMIK London systems can both be finished with a solid sport vinyl, solid sport linoleum, sport polyurethane or sport rubber playing surface.

-The Dynamik London system is designed to be packed and levelled, therefore eliminating variations in the sub floor and thus removing the need for a levelling screed.
-It is based on factory assembled elastic beams which support a counter floor and load distribution panels which accommodate a range of solid synthetic finishes.
-The structure of the system also allows underfloor heating and insulation to be incorporated between the beams.
+The DYNAMIK London system is designed to be packed and levelled, therefore eliminating variations in the sub floor and thus removing the need for a levelling screed.
+It is based on factory assembled elastic sprung beams which support a counter floor and load distribution panels which accommodate a range of solid synthetic playing surfaces.
+The structure of the system also allows for underfloor heating and insulation to be incorporated between the beams if required.

-The Athen sprung system is designed to be laid on a level slab or screed and has a low construction height of 35mm.
+The DYNAMIK Sydney sprung system is designed to be installed on a level slab or screed and has a low construction height of only 22mm.
 Accordingly it is a low profile high performance sprung sports floor.
 It is constructed using a high density elastic layer over which a solid load distribution panel is installed to accommodate a range of solid synthetic finishes.
-As every part of the surface is equally supported by the elastic layer consistent sports performance is guaranteed.
+As every part of the surface is equally supported by the elastic layer, consistent sports performance is guaranteed.